 We thank Dr. Michael Halassa for the gift of the Ptchd1-KO mouse.
-We thank Ashvini Melkote for assistance with DeepLabCut, Dr. Meenakshi Asokan for providing videography analysis code and performing initial pilot experiments, Dr. Matthew McGill for assistance with cochlear function measurements, and Divya Narayanan and Yurika Watanabe for providing surgical support.
+We thank Ashvini Melkote for assistance with DeepLabCut; Dr. Meenakshi Asokan for providing videography analysis code and performing initial pilot experiments; Dr. Matthew McGill for assistance with cochlear function measurements; Dr. John Rosowski for discussions regarding acoustics; and Divya Narayanan, Yurika Watanabe, and Jennifer Zhu for providing surgical support.
+This work was supported by the Nancy Lurie Marks Family Foundation (to D.B.P) and NIH grant DC009836 (to D.B.P).